Colin Tincknell

 Colin Richard Tincknell (born 8 August 1953) is a former Australian politician in Western Australian.
 He was elected to the Western Australian Legislative Council at the 2017 state election, as a member in South West Region.
 His term ran from 2017 to 2021.

-Tincknell is now the CEO of an Aboriginal Corporation, before this he was a corporate social responsibility manager for a number of mining companies before his time in the Western Australian Parliament.
+Tincknell is a former CEO of an Aboriginal Corporation, before this he was a corporate social responsibility manager for a number of mining companies before his time in the Western Australian Parliament.
 He was the first CEO of AFL New Zealand, from 2002 to 2004.
 He played for the Claremont Football Club in the 1970s and 1980s.